kjose/javascript-event-collector/README.md

 ## Settings

-You can configure the elements you want to target in the script.js :
+You can configure the elements you want to target in the script.js (for EventCollector) :

 ```
 // Set filters for sepcific elements